Author: Eero Jesurun & Leah Pattem

 Over 75,000 Stolpersteine (stumbling stones) have been installed across Europe, marking where victims of Nazi war camps last lived by choice.
-Each small golden stone bears the name of the victim, their date of birth, the date of their camp deportation and when their lives ended – there are so far 12 in Madrid.
+Each small golden stone bears the name of the victim, their date of birth, the date of their camp deportation and when their lives ended – there are so far 12 in Madrid (update from May 2022, there are now hundreds).

 Around 9,300 Spaniards found themselves imprisoned in Nazi concentration camps during the Second World War and some 5,000 died there.
 Spanish prisoners were mostly political exiles or Republican sympathisers who fled to France after the civil war ended in 1939 in order to avoid execution by the Franco regime.
 But their escape was short-lived.